sungnga/jbook-cli-app/README.md

 - When our BundleCell action creator starts, it's going to dispatch the BundleStartAction.
 It will take a cellId as an argument.
 At this stage we may show a loading icon while the use's code is bundling
 - Once the code has been bundled, the BundleCell action creator will dispatch the BundleCompleteAction.
 This action takes in a payload of the cellId and the result of the bundling process which contains the code and err properties

+### Adding the bundlesReducer
+- The bundlesReducer function handles the implementations of both BUNDLE_START and BUNDLE_COMPLETE action types.
+It updates the bundles state in the store according to the action type being called
+- The bundlesReducer manages the bundles state in Redux store.
+The bundles state properties are:
+  - loading: boolean
+  - code: string
+  - err: string
+- Wire up the bundlesReducer function to the combineReducers() call